-- Help Bhutan remain carbon neutral by increasing forest and vegetative cover within the Protected Area System; - Enhance the socio-economic wellbeing of communities in and in the vicinity of the PAS through climate-informed natural resources management; - Maintain stable, thriving and diverse populations of key species contributing toward national and global biodiversity goals; - Strengthen organizational, institutional, and financial capacity for effective management of PAS.
+- Help Bhutan remain carbon neutral by increasing forest and vegetative cover within the Protected Area System; - Enhance the socio-economic wellbeing of communities in the vicinity of the PAS through climate-informed natural resources management; - Maintain stable, thriving, and diverse populations of key species contributing toward national and global biodiversity goals; and - Strengthen organizational, institutional, and financial capacity for effective management of PAS.
 BFL includes five components that reflect these goals, divided into 16 milestones (or outputs) and over 80 detailed activities.

-(B) Scope of ESMP
+1.2 Scope of ESMP

-The preparation of this Environmental and Social Management Plan (ESMP) was required in order to manage the environmental and social impacts through and specific mitigation actions required to implement the project in accordance with the requirements of WWF's Social Safeguards Integrated Policies and Procedures (SIPP), the project's Environmental and Social Management Framework (ESMF), and applicable national legislation and regulations.
+The preparation of this Environmental and Social Management Plan (ESMP) was deemed necessary in order to manage the environmental and social impacts.
+The mitigation actions required to implement the project was in accordance with the requirements of WWF's Social Safeguards Integrated Policies and Procedures (SIPP), the project's Environmental and Social Management Framework (ESMF), and the applicable national legislation and regulations.